fvan-wij/d-r-machine_sequencer/README.md

-# d-r-machine_sequencer
+# DÜRÜMACHINE.
 ![Screenshot](preview.png)

-*DÜRÜMACHINE.
-A drum sequencer with tweakable parameters, FX as well as a custom UI that works in the browser, built with Tone.js.*
+*A drum sequencer with tweakable parameters, FX as well as a custom UI that works in the browser, built with Tone.js.*

-**How to intall:**
+# How to intall:

 1. Clone repository